tux4kids/Tuxpaint-Android/app/src/main/jni/tuxpaint/docs/en/README.txt

     Brushes (used by Paint and Line tools) can now include descriptions that appear when the brush is selected.

+New brushes
+    New brushes for the Paint and Lines tools: Acrylic, Pencil, and Fluff brushes.
+Exported filenames shown
+    When exporting a drawing (Open>Export) or a slideshow (Open>Slideshow> Export GIF), the name of the file is displayed and also placed in the copy/ paste clipboard.

 See CHANGES.txt for the complete list of changes.